metio/pasejo/tests/cmd/help/pasejo-secret-show.md

 Options:
   -s, --store <STORE>  Optional name of store to use.
 Defaults to the default store or the first one defined in the local user configuration
-  -v, --verbose...
+  -c, --qrcode         Toggle to display secrets as QR code -v, --verbose...
 Increase logging verbosity
   -q, --quiet...
 Decrease logging verbosity
   -h, --help           Print help